sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

  Once we know the forces that electric charges exert one on each others, the concept of a force field is develop.

- Force field:
+ ### Force field:
- Is the map of forces (as a vector magnitude), over a given particle, and which is not enough as to modify the rest of the system -so its influence is infinitesimal-
+ Is the region of the space where forces can be perceived.
+Usually a force field is represented visually as a map of forces (as a vector magnitude).
+A force field can be expressed mathematically as the vector function of the forces over an element for a given position.

- Electric Force field:
+ ### Electric Force field:
 Is the force field over the space, caused by Coulomb forces (electrostatic forces), over a charge of value the unit 1 Coulomb.
-This is the same as the force per unit of charge.
+The 1 Coulmb charge definition is due this is the same as consider the force per unit of charge.

  So according to this definition we can consider the Electric Field, represented by **E**, for a given point charge, of value Q as: